aptivator/aptivator/README.md

 and transient states, concurrent states, animations api, intra-state inter-views dependencies, and full regular expression support in route parameters.

-For more information, please visit [Aptivator Documentation Project].
+For more information and to get started with the framework, please visit [Aptivator Documentation Project].

 [Aptivator Documentation Project]: https://github.com/aptivator/aptivator-docs
 [Angular]: https://angularjs.org/